Undercoverdog/financial_tools/README.md

 ### If you want to contribute read this before
 - Dont create pull requests to main
-- Push stable programs to testing
+- Push stable changes to testing
-- Push mostly stable programs with minor bugs to dev
+- Push mostly stable changes with minor bugs to dev
 - If you have major bugs, dont push
 - Dont include the readme of another branch in your pull request